borisl01/avcar/avcar_client/README.md

-This repository contains the code from the chapter 6 example of Ionic in Action.
-The example is a weather app that displays current details for any number of locations.
+This repository contains the code for the initial Ionic PoC for Avcar project

 ### Links